stablekernel/aqueduct/source/docs/db/executing_queries.md

 ## Specifying Result Properties

 When executing queries that return managed objects (i.e., `insert()`, `update()` and `fetch()`), the default properties for each object are fetched.
-The default properties of a managed object are properties that correspond to a database column - attributes declared in the persistent type.
-A managed object's default properties can be modified when declaring its persistent type:
+The default properties of a managed object are properties that correspond to a database column - attributes declared in the table definition.
+A managed object's default properties can be modified when declaring its table definition:

 ```dart
 class _User {